 This no-spend challenge led me to research and learn more about how companies make money from consumers.
 I recall learning this in my consumer behavior courses during my University years, but reading about them online reinforced these facts.

 These companies invest a lot of money into studying psychology and consumer behavior to get you spending.
-Even when the item is marked “50% off” they still make a huge profit from you.
+Even when the item is marked “50% off” they still make a huge profit from you, but understandably they need to in order to stay alive and serve people.
 They also love to use the line “limited time” to make the promotion look scarce, but it really isn’t.

 Here are a few articles that explain how retailers use psychology to lure you in.
 In some cases, they adopt unethical practices, so beware!

 - L.A. prosecutors are accusing four big retailers — JC Penney, Sears, Kohl’s and Macy’s — of tricking shoppers